TanmayDoesAI/Gorilla-WebUI/README.md

 ## Introduction

-[Gorilla](https://huggingface.co/gorilla-llm) is an advanced language model that enables seamless interaction with APIs using natural language commands.
+[Gorilla LLM](https://huggingface.co/gorilla-llm) is an advanced language model that enables seamless interaction with APIs using natural language commands.
 This Colab notebook simplifies the process of conversing with Gorilla through a Gradio-based WebUI.

 Huge thanks to [@ShishirPatil](https://github.com/ShishirPatil) for creating [Gorilla Repo](https://github.com/ShishirPatil/gorilla)